 Microneedling is currently one of the hottest skin trends on the esthetic market.
-During a Seattle microneedling treatment, a sterile medical device is utilized to make hundreds of miniature punctures through the outermost layer of a patient’s skin.
-These tiny, and often painless punctures prompt the patient’s body to increase the natural production of collagen in response to what it perceives as wounds, leading to a turnover in skin cells and generation of a new layer of youthful skin.
+During microneedling, a sterile medical device makes hundreds of miniature punctures through the outermost layer of a patient’s skin.
+These tiny, painless punctures prompt the patient’s body to increase the natural production of collagen.
+This leads to a turnover in skin cells and generation of a new layer of youthful skin.

 Collagen is what gives our hair, skin, nails, bones, tendons and ligaments their structure.
 It gives our hair its shine, our skin its glow and strength to our nails.
 However, as we age, collagen production slows.
 This lessened production of new collagen can be due to a number of factors, including:

 Vitamin and nutrient deficiencies

 Exposure to external pollutants